soverenio/docs/docs/user-guide/events.md

 The events that Soveren detects belong to one of following four categories:

-1. **New Data Types**: events of this type are recorded whenever Soveren observes a previously absent data type in the asset or in the data flow.
+1. **New Data Types**: events of this type are recorded whenever Soveren observes a data type for the first time in your infrastructure.

-2. **Data Flow Changes**: this category encapsulates all changes related to both internal and external senders and receivers.
+2. **Data Flow Changes**: this category encapsulates all changes related to both internal and external senders and receivers: introduction of new assets (senders or receivers), detection of previously unobserved data types in them.

-3. **Policy Violations**: covers all events triggered by violations of configured policies.
+3. **Policy Violations**: covers all events triggered by violations of policies configured in the Soveren app.

-4. **Other Events**: a catch-all category which comprises a plethora of system-things ranging from data map being collected and ready for review, misconfiguration of the rules wither in Soveren or in your cluster.
+4. **Other Events**: a catch-all category which comprises a plethora of system-things ranging from data map ready for review, misconfiguration of the rules either in Soveren or in your infrastructure.

 ## Event objects